Notice a few damp spots in your living room or kitchen walls?

 2. Repair If Something Needs Fixing

 Once you have narrowed down the problem area, see what you can do to fix it as soon as possible.
-With interior plumbing issues, you may have to call in a professional plumber to cut the wall section.
-A licensed technician will be equipped to see the leaking area and promptly fix any leaking taps and replace the damaged sections.
+With interior plumbing issues, you may have to call a professional plumber to cut the wall section.
+A licensed technician will be equipped to see the leaking pipe area promptly, fix any leaking taps, and replace the damaged sections.

 If you are confident about your skills, DIY the caulk with a caulk gun and apply it to the area at a slight angle.

 Leaking issues in the downspout or sprinkler system might be slightly more challenging.
-Remember that when water flows through the downspout, it should go away from the house and foundation.
+Remember that water flows through the downspout and should leave the house and foundation.
 If not, there is a chance of internal leaks occurring.

 3. Prevent Further Occurrences